 Explore the Witte Museum for Free on Tuesdays

-San Antonio’s Witte Museum is a great place to spend a spring evening, especially for history and science lovers.
+San Antonio’s Witte Museum is a great place to spend a spring break vacation, especially for history and science lovers.
 The museum offers Free admission for Bexar County Residents every Tuesday from 3 PM to 6 PM.
 Learn about Texas’ prehistoric past, interactive science exhibits, and fascinating cultural history.

 Play at Hemisfair Park